Butterfly

 Hide a Butterfly

 How do butterflies hide from predators?
-Children answer this question by hiding a pretend-butterfly in a meadow of felt flowers.
-Learn about camouflage while helping "butterflies" hide from "birds".
-Visit our Tropical Conservatory to experience living and hidden butterflies.
+Children begin to distinguish between plant and animal structures and behaviors through this dramatic play program.
+Learn about camouflage while interactively helping "butterflies" hide from "birds".
+Visit the Tropical Conservatory to experience living and hidden butterflies.

 Grade: K–1